EEN421/EEN421.github.io/_posts/2024-04-16-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-4.md

 # Introduction & Use Case:
 Today, We'll build some automation (playbooks &#128210;) to swiftly address incidents when logged data values breach predefined thresholds.
 In this case, I'd like automated alerts &#9888; for when my plants are too hot &#128293;, too cold &#10052;, or too thirsty &#128167;.

-> &#128073; Note: This follows up on a previous post where we [built a Raspberry Pi based soil sensor and onboarded it to Azure IoT Hub](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/), then [sent that data to a Log Analytics Workspace](https://www.hanley.cloud/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2/).
+> &#128073; Note: This follows up on a previous post where we [built a Raspberry Pi based soil sensor and onboarded it to Azure IoT Hub](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/), then [sent that data to a Log Analytics Workspace](https://www.hanley.cloud/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2/), [bypassing the endpoint bottleneck](https://www.hanley.cloud/2024-04-16-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-4/).

 <br/>
 <br/>